Part One: Four Lads Who Shook The World

 Beginning with John, I will list my favorite songs on this album.
 "Dear Prudence" features the most mesmerizing chord sequence I've heard from them or anybody in my entire life.
 The beauty of the song can be widely underestimated and misinterpreted as one John's greatest works of all time.
-"While My Guitar Gently Weeps" is a moody, overall technically savvy piece of work from George.
-George was a very good songwriter; whether he was born with the talent, or it grew from a "watch and learn" perspective of being around John and Paul, I'll never know; I only know that he was a champion songwriter.
+"While My Guitar Gently Weeps" is a moody, skillfully savvy piece of work from George.
+Obviously George was a very good songwriter; whether he was born with the talent, or it grew from a "watch and learn" perspective of being around John and Paul, I'll never know; I only know that his songwriting skills were outstanding.
 This was a great song!
 Of all the songs from Paul on the White Album, I narrow it down to "Mother Nature's Son.
 This simplistic, heartfelt melody almost feels as if it was written in a glade with the sun shining down.
 Finally, Ringo.
 I considered it highly apropos that he sing "Good night" with a whispery closing narrative, "Good night everybody" at the end.

 "Revolution No. 9".
 Even I felt them run out of steam-and material-on this one.
 A few more George tunes would have sufficed rather than this drawn out piece of garbage.
 On the opposite side of the coin came "Helter Skelter a delirious, screaming, powerful piece of hard rock that showed true experimental mastery.
 The only thing wrong with it is the tragic history of the Manson Family that is so associated with it.
 The fact that they had to do a press interview to defend the song, was ludicrous.

 This album took some decidedly left turns that tested my Beatle faith.
 If I hadn't been a faithful fan, I would have considered this to be a sad waste of money.
 Instead, I pivoted 180 degrees and thrived on The White Album.
 Like Steppenwolf, it got so worn out that it had to be replaced.
-It also cost some serious money: $8.95 at Fred Meyers.
-The cover was white, bootleg in its appearance.
-Inside were the 8 x 10 glossys and the cryptic poster of what to me felt like a secret photo album.
+Tucked away inside the bootleg interior were four 8 x 10 glossys and the cryptic poster of what, to me, felt like a secret photo album.
 Many of the photos were strange and revealing; John, naked in bed with Yoko, and another naked Beatle--probably Paul, hiding behind some kind of pole, or maybe even a printer's spliced-in white strip censoring.
 Either way, this strangeness lured me, pulled me in like a magnet, leaving me hungry for more.
 My favorite songs on this album are just too numerous to list.
 It would be easier to list the one I didn't like: "Revolution No.9".

 In 1968, The Beatles introduced the world to Apple Records, a great beginning for an even greater new direction.
 This band was unstoppable, and having their own record label, for me, served as the brightest jewel in their crown.
 I remember being so enchanted with the Apple label; the artwork was perfect, being a photo of a green apple, and the B side was always a photo of an apple cut perfectly in half.
 The Beatles deserved to have their own re cord company.
 I only wished that the Apple Boutique had lasted longer, and that the great era of psychedelia would have been lovingly book marked by generations of Apple wear.